Humanoid Joint logoHumanoid Joint

 Next: Start with G1-class public benchmark, then request continuous-duty data.

-Stack: High-torque shoulder/elbow, geared wrist, brake-backed waist
+Stack: High-torque shoulder/elbow, geared wrist, brake-backed waist, and protected cable routing

-Full-size mobile humanoid, stairs and recovery
+Full-size mobile humanoid, industrial environments

 Dexterous manipulation pilot